Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-Remark that our operator $K$ is essentially the operator $G^*$ in the work of Kustermans and Vaes (as we will see later - cf.\ e.g.\ Remark 4.10 in Section 4).
-Therefore, it should not be a surprise that the techniques used above to define $K$ and to show that it is well-defined are similar as those used in [K-V2].
-Observe that we will not use the symbol $G$ for this operator as it is used for a locally compact group. \snl Just as in the case of Definition 1.2, we get easily the following results:
+Remark that our operator~$K$ is essentially the operator $G^*$ in the work of Kustermans and Vaes (as we will see later~-- cf.\ e.g.\ Remark~\ref{4.10}).
+Therefore it should not be a~surprise that the techniques used above to def\/ine~$K$ and to show that it is well-def\/ined are similar as those used in~\cite{K-V2}.
+Observe that we will not use the symbol~$G$ for this operator as this is commonly used to denote a~locally compact group.